ekarpovs/flow-manager/README.md

 - Load images
 - Load a worksheet from defined folders
+- Convert a worksheet to corresponding workflow
-- Create/Edit worksheets
+- Create/Edit workflow definition
-- Run a whole worksheet
+- Run a whole workflow
-- Run a worksheet by step
+- Run a workflow step by step
-- Playback a worksheet
+- Playback a workflow
-- Edit/restore an operation's parameters
+- Edit/Restore/Set Default an operation's parameters
-- Edit/restore an operation's parameters during running by step or playback
+- Edit/Restore/Set Default an operation's parameters during running by step or playback

 Constarains: